koheinhtetaung/Lunch-Public-Instance-in-Custom-VPC/Readme.md

 - Security Group
 - Network ACL will automatically create.

-#  Next need to create, if need..
+#  If need, have to create following...
 1. Subnets, like public subnets and private subnet
 2. Custom Route-Table, if need
 3. Internet Gateway for public subnets.